Spawnova/ShinsOverlayClass/README.md

 #GetMousePosition.........Gets the mouse position relative to the overlay, additionally returns true if the mouse is inside the overlay, 0 otherwise
 GetMousePos(byref x, byref y, realRegionOnly:=0)

+#Clear...................Clears the canvas
+Clear()

+#RegCallback............Register a function to call when an event happens
+RegCallback(func, callback) ;Size, Position, Active

+#ClearCallback.........Clear a callback
+ClearCallback(callback)
 ```

 ## Notes